THE MAJOR RICHARD STAR ACT COULD HELP 50,000 VETS RECEIVE FULL PAY & DISABILITY BENEFITS

 If successful, around 50,000 Vets would get both full retirement pay and disability benefits, a notable improvement as current regulations do not permit this.

-In other words, this allows “concurrent receipt," eliminating what has been a subtraction many believe is unfair to those who have defended our nation through their sacrifice.
+In other words, this allows “concurrent receipt," eliminating what has been a subtraction many believe is unfair.

 “This legislation makes a critical change to treat our Veterans fairly and support our nation's heroes.
 I urge my colleagues to support its quick passage,” said Sen. Rick Scott (R-FL.), one of the bill’s co-sponsors.